dotcode/grab-url-from-browser/README.md

 How it works
 ------------
 Crudely - there's nothing at all nice about this yet.
-It simply uses GUI scripting to select and copy the URL to the clipboard.
+It simply uses GUI scripting to select and copy the URL to the clipboard …